 It’s interesting to know that out of all students in the U.S, less than 6% are enrolled at schools using solar energy.
 Admittedly, the U.S is one of the countries with a significant amount of educational institutions paying attention to solar power today.
-As a result, the schools can enjoy the numerous benefits derived from solar energy installation.
+As a result, the schools can enjoy the numerous benefits of solar energy installation.

-According to educators, a notable benefit to be derived from solar installation on school buildings is cost-effectiveness.
+According to educators, a notable benefit derived from solar installation on school buildings is cost-effectiveness.
 School buildings usually have extensive roofs and tons of parking lot space with direct exposure to the sun.
 So schools can be a significant resource for tapping sustainable energy that can benefit their localities.

 So what are the reasons schools should install a solar system?
 Let’s find out.